rmolinari/thesis_1999/1999_thesis.typ

 #show: doc => setupenum(doc, prefix: "N")
 0. Until given the go-ahead, do nothing.
 When given the signal to proceed, check if
   #cycle($k$) has been abandoned in the past.
 If so jump straight to #nstate(4).
-  Otherwise choose a witness, $y$, larger than any number mentioned so far in the constuction (including all currently defined $B$-restraints and the current stage), and larger than~$k$.
+  Otherwise choose a witness, $y$, larger than any number mentioned so far in the construction (including all currently defined $B$-restraints and the current stage), and larger than~$k$.

 + Wait for a stage $s_1$ at which